Some results on topological currents in field theory: Topological currents

-or $\left\lbrace \phi(\vec{z},t), Q_{T} \right\rbrace = 0$.
-Working along similar lines, but now considering the case when $H - \tilde{H} = \int dV_{y} \: \pi(y)$, it follows that $\left\lbrace \pi(\vec{x},t), Q_{T} \right\rbrace = 0$. \end{proof} It can be easily seen that a similar statement will also hold true for the case of quantised theory, that is, \emph{commutator of topological charge operator $Q_{T}$ with dynamical field operators is always vanishing: $\left[Q_{T}, \phi(x) \right] = 0$, $\left[Q_{T}, \pi(x) \right] = 0$}.
-This fact was observed by Ezawa \cite{ezawa} in context of a particular model, leading to topological superselection rules in such theories \cite{wightman}.
-Later Shamir and Park offered a general proof for this statement \cite{shamir}; however in the proof it was assumed that the topological current can always be written in a certain form.
-Above proof is more general, as it overcomes such an assumption.
-Interestingly, one notes that $\left\lbrace H, Q_{T} \right\rbrace = 0$, for any Hamiltonian $H$.
-From Hamilton's equation (Heisenberg equation in quantum case) one finds that $\frac{\partial Q_{T}}{\partial t} = 0$, which states that \emph{topological charges can not have any explicit time dependence}.
+It can be easily seen that a similar statement will also hold true for the case of quantised theory, that is, \emph{commutator of topological charge operator $Q_{T}$ with dynamical field operators is always vanishing: $\left[Q_{T}, \phi(x) \right] = 0$, $\left[Q_{T}, \pi(x) \right] = 0$}.
+This fact was observed by Ezawa \cite{ezawa} in context of a particular model, leading to topological superselection rules in such theories \cite{wick,wightman}.
+Later Shamir and Park offered a general proof for this statement \cite{shamir}; while working in a relativistic quantum field theoretic framework.
+Also note that, although above theorem was proved for bosonic theories, the same will also hold for fermionic theory, with Poisson brackets being replaced by generalised Poisson brackets \cite{hen}.
+The above theorem was proved for theories that possess Poincar\'{e} invariance, however, it is observed that the same also holds for non-relativistic theories as well.